dboddie-canonical-work/disgorged-docs/environment-variables.rst

 See `ubuntu-save <https://ubuntu.com/core/docs/storage-layout#environment-variables-heading--save>`__ in the Ubuntu Core documentation for more details on storage layout with this specific partition.

-.. _environment-variables-heading--snap-uid:
+.. _environment-variables-snap-uid:

 ~~~~~~~~~~~~~

    <pre>SNAP_UID</pre>

 This variable contains the user ID (uid) of the user running this snap instance.
-See also `SNAP_EUID <environment-variables-heading--snap-euid_>`__.
+See also `SNAP_EUID <environment-variables-snap-euid_>`__.

-For this variable to be exposed by a snap, the snap developer will need to include the following `assumes <snapcraft-top-level-metadata.md#environment-variables-heading--assumes>`__ value:
+For this variable to be exposed by a snap, the snap developer will need to include the following :ref:`assumes <snapcraft-top-level-metadata-assumes>` value:

 .. code:: yaml